Pork Rinds vs Chips: Which is Healthier?

 Now that we’ve dealt the facts on chips, you might be wondering what the heck you’re supposed to do when that craving for crunch kicks in out of nowhere.

 Thankfully, there’s a not-so-new alternative on the scene that has been growing in popularity for the past few years – pork rinds.
-These snacks are derived from the fried skin of the pig, and create a poofy, tasty bite deserving of a spot in your pantry.
+These snacks are derived from fried pork skin, and they're sometimes referred to as chicharrones, especially if they're put in the microwave.
+The phrase "pork rind" itself is actually the culinary term for the skin of a pig, and pork rinds create a poofy, tasty bite deserving of a spot in your pantry.

 Are pork rinds really healthier than chips, and if so, why?
 Let’s find out.